 Eco Sparrow Tower SKU: WBF014

-- Each terrace can accommodate three pairs of sparrows
+- Help Declining sparrow population; Eco recycled plastic; Fixed Roof; Designed in the UK by professional ornithologists; Each terrace can accommodate three pairs of sparrows

 Eco Sparrow Tower

 - Unique innovative bird box; recycled plastic outer shell with wooden internal nesting chambers.